pylint-dev/pylint/doc/development_guide/api/pylint.rst

         reporter = TextReporter(f)
         Run(["test_file.py"], reporter=reporter, exit=False)

-This would be useful to capture pylint output in an open stream which can be passed onto another program.
+This would be useful to capture Pylint output in an open stream which can be passed onto another program.

-If your program expects that the files being linted might be edited between runs, you will need to clear pylint's inference cache:
+If your program expects that the files being linted might be edited between runs, you will need to clear Pylint's inference cache:

 .. sourcecode:: python